NFYK16005U Introduction to Gauge/Gravity Duality

 MSc Programme in Physics

 This course gives an introduction to the foundations and formulation of the gauge/gravity duality which is a correspondence between (supersymmetric) quantum field theories and gravity (string) theories.
-The first part of the course will introduce the necessary background material and the second part will present the duality along with some of the main tests and applications.
+The course will introduce the students to the necessary background material and present the formulation of the duality.

 At the end of the course, the student will:

-- Be familiar with the origin of the gauge/gravity (or AdS/CFT) duality, its precise formulation and some of its simplest tests.
+- Be familiar with the origin of the gauge/gravity (or AdS/CFT) duality, and know its precise formulation and some of its simplest tests.

 - Have an overview of important generalizations and consequences of the duality.